The UK Government has announced an Avian Influenze Prevention zone.

 Many of the biosecurity measures are already in place at the park, as we meet the highest welfare standards for our birds.

-New precautions in place at Woburn Safari Park from Monday 29th November will include:
+New precautions in place at Woburn Safari Park include:

 - Birds in Action demonstrations with parrots will not go ahead